qgustavor/megajs-docs/versioned_docs/version-1.0/api.md

 ### Properties

-* `gateway` - the gateway used to connect to Mega's API, defaults to `https://g.api.mega.co.nz/`.
+* `gateway` - the gateway used to connect to MEGA's API, defaults to `https://g.api.mega.co.nz/`.
 * `userAgent` - the user-agent used when connecting, defaults to `megajs/{version}`.
 * `httpAgent` and `httpsAgent` - the HTTP(S) agents used in Node, can be overriden to enable proxying;
 * `fetch` - the fetch function used by library, defaults to `node-fetch` in Node and `globalThis.fetch` in other environments;